Our Buddy Service offers support and an opportunity to speak to someone with lived experience of lymphoma.

 What the service offers (and doesn't offer)

 The following explains what the service offers (and doesn’t offer) so that you can decide whether the service is right for you.
-Before you apply for a Buddy, you will need to read and agree to our Buddy Service Terms of Service (as part of our ‘request a Buddy form’ below).
+When you apply for a Buddy through our helpline we will talk you through our Buddy Service Terms of Service so that you know what to expect.

 What the Buddy Service offers